Xinxin-F/2D_TopDown_repo/README.md

 ## Acknowledgments
-Developed by Xinxin Fan for the Completion of CPT306 Principles of Game Design Coursework 1 for 2023/2024 Term 2.
+Developed by Xinxin Fan for the Completion of Game Design Coursework 1 for 2023/2024 Term 2.
 - **AI tool used:** ChatGPT, AI Tool (Game Dev Bot) developed by Research Team of Dr. Hai-Ning Liang.

 ## Additional Notes